 There are so many ways you can represent data in an interesting and interactive way.
 Let’s go over some common themes we saw in this article:

 - Add value through interaction.
 There was more to the embedded data visualizations than just being fun.
 Interactivity allowed them to create charts that were otherwise difficult (or impossible) to plot and interpret.
 Others helped the user reflect critically on their own choices and perceptions.
 It is a waste of time to create a chart or graphic just for the sake of throwing it out there.
-Your visualizations should help users better understand your subject and discussion.
+Your visualizations should help users better understand your subject and discussion, providing actionable insights for business intelligence.

 - Embrace the concept of data storytelling.
 Through storytelling, humans are able to learn and remember information.
 When adding an interactive visual, you have the opportunity to create a narrative based on the data.
 This is called data storytelling.
 Take Uber drives and wait times — instead of just listing the wait times, the reader builds the narrative of how and why the changes happen through the embedded data visualization.